quantiota/SKA-quantitative-finance/ska_vs_markov.md

 - The probability of moving from one regime to another (e.g., bull→bear) is treated as a **constant**—either estimated from data or specified by the user.
 - This “transition matrix” has become a standard tool for modeling financial market behavior.

 However, while Markov models fit data well, the **underlying reason for the constancy of these transition probabilities** has never been fully explained.
-They are statistical facts—not derived from first principles.
+They are empirically fitted parameters, not derived from a generative mechanism.

 ## The Breakthrough: SKA’s Entropy-Based Regime Dynamics